-Note: The admission is free to only a few gardens, namely, Sun Pavillion, Supertree Grove, Dragonfly & Kingfisher Lakes, Far East Organization Children’s Garden, World of Plants, Heritage Gardens, and Bay East Garden.
+Note: Admission is free to only a few gardens, namely, Sun Pavillion, Supertree Grove, Dragonfly & Kingfisher Lakes, Far East Organization Children’s Garden, World of Plants, Heritage Gardens, and Bay East Garden.

 14. East Coast Park

-This 15 km stretch of beach which is famously known as the East Coast Park is a great place to chill and destress yourself.
+This 15 km stretch of beach which is famously known as the East Coast Park is a great place to chill and destress yourself, which is why it is considered to be one of Singapore’s top attractions.
 You can swim, read a book, or just enjoy solitude.
-There are also a few fun rides and activities here for the kids such as Marine Cove Playground, rock climbing, digital game stations, and more.
+There are also a few fun rides and activities for kids such as Marine Cove Playground, rock climbing, digital game stations, and more.
 This free experience would surely add value to your vacation in Singapore.

 15. Singapore Symphony Orchestra

 If orchestra concerts are something that you’ve always wanted to attend but never could because of the ticket prices, fret not because your moment is right here.
 As part of a community outreach program, the Singapore Symphony Orchestra hosts free concerts at different institutions, halls, and gardens.
 What’s best is though you can also bring a picnic basket along!

 Preferred time: Earlier than everyone else of the specific date of the event.

 Located in the heart of Chinatown, the colorful Sri Mariamman Temple is the oldest Hindu temple that you can visit for free.
 Not just this, but there are also a ton of other temples in Singapore where you can visit and admire the carvings.
 These places are perfect for enjoying a peaceful afternoon or a soothing evening, especially if you’re traveling with your family.